Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/New-AzureRmRecoveryServicesAsrPolicy.md

 ```

 ### -Encryption
-Specify if encryption needs to be enabled or disabled.
+Specifies if encryption should be enabled or disabled.

 ```yaml
 Type: String